-Preparing a steak is not a difficult task, while many of us choose to slap it on the grill outdoors, or toss it in a cast-iron skillet on the stove top, there can be better ways to enjoy a good piece of beef.
-Marinating steak before cooking can add such personality and additional flavor.
-Yes, I know you purists believe steak should be cooked plain, without much seasoning, except for salt and maybe some black pepper – “Let the meat speak for itself,” but have you thoroughly considered the alternative?
-A little time spent in a simple marinade can make all the difference in the world.
+Preparing a steak is not a difficult task, while many of us choose to grill outdoors, or use a cast-iron skillet on the stove top, there can be an easier ways to enjoy a steak.
+Marinating before cooking can add such depth of flavor and this Broiled Marinated Hanger Steak is loaded with amazing taste.
+Many purists believe steak should be cooked with just salt and black pepper, but consider the alternative – marinate it first.

-As far as cuts of beef, a good Hanger Steak or Butcher’s Cut, is a nice choice, however Flank or a thicker Skirt Steak will do just fine.
-Cutting it across the grain after cooking will ensure the right chew and tenderness expected after broiling.
-The broiler makes a nice alternative to a grill, less likely it will dry out, especially if you’re not watching it closely enough.
-Another good tip is to use foil under your meat while cooking, so clean-up is a snap.
+As far as cuts of beef, a good Hanger Steak or Butcher’s Cut is a nice choice, however Flank or a thicker Skirt Steak will do just fine.
+Cutting it across the grain after cooking will ensure the right chew and tenderness after broiling.
+The broiler makes a nice alternative to a grill – it preserves moisture and it’s easy clean up if you use foil on your broiler pan.

 2 pound Hanger, Flank or Skirt Steak, about 1 1/2 inches thick